John Talbot White

 John Talbot White (5 January 1925 – 22 April 1983) was a British lecturer, naturalist, and writer.
 He was known for his contributions to The Guardian's Country Diary and for his books about the topography and natural history of South East England and particularly the county of Kent.
-He committed suicide after becoming depressed following redundancy, but not before posting his last column to The Guardian.
+He took his own life after becoming depressed following redundancy, but not before posting his last column to The Guardian.

 Early life

 John Talbot White was born in Lewisham on 5 January 1925, one of three sons of a tobacco sampler.
 He described his mother Elizabeth as having "green fingers".
 As a boy he developed a deep interest in the countryside around London that was reinforced when he was evacuated to the Kent/Sussex border during the Second World War.

 He served in the Royal Navy as a petty officer for the last two years of the war and saw action in Greece and the Aegean.